How did this project get started?

 Are you looking for more information to be included in future website updates?

 Yes, this is an ongoing effort, and I hope to continue it for as long as possible.
-In the past year (prior to October 2018), I added more than 75 new organizations.
+Since October 2018, I added more than 75 new organizations.
 I look forward to receiving your suggestions for improvement and hearing about mistakes.

 Do you personally make financial contributions to people who contact you through this website?